NicholasLee-ENGSCI/team8_project3/README.md

 How? - Try to identify why and how a computer model could be useful.

+Using the historical data we can model how each of these different solutions would effect the health of the geothermal field, namely the heat and water level.
+These models could then be used to make an informed decision on which solution is best for the health of geothermal well

 Given? - What data has been given?
 What data do you think you will need to look up?